Blog

 A person holding a smartphone showing a successful app launch with confetti graphics on the screen.

-Previews are fantastic for spotting your own mistakes, but they can't tell you if your app actually makes sense to other people.
-For that, you have to get it into their hands.
-The goal here isn't to fish for compliments—it's to find what's confusing.
+Previews are great for catching your own mistakes, but they won't tell you if the app makes sense to someone else.
+For that, you need real testers.

-• App Store Assets: Get your app icon, screenshots, and a punchy description ready.
-This is your app's storefront window.
+• App Store Assets: App icon, screenshots, and a punchy description are ready.

 Common Questions About Building an App Without Code